top of page

 Ass. conditions: autoimmune disorders, Down syndrome, atopy

-Dermoscopy: exclamation mark hairs
+Dermoscopy: exclamation point hairs

 Tx: topical clobetasol solution, minoxidil, intralesional triamcinolone